Updated: Sep 27, 2020

 These are the seasons where although things aren’t terrible, we aren’t completely grief-ridden, yet there is such a sense of dryness.

 The desert is the place where we aren’t even sometimes sure why, but we feel distant from God, and disconnected from life.

 Honestly?
-The desert is pretty brutal too.
+The desert is tough.

-Because at least in the valley we know why it’s so hard.
+Because at least in the "valley" we know why it’s so hard.

 But the desert can sneak up on us and before we know it, we are knee deep walking in the heavy sand.